LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week34 - Network Device Internals/Content-addressable memory (CAM).md

 Routers forwarding incoming packets by using a address lookup function.
 Examine packet's destination address and chooses accordingly which outport port to send the packet.

-The router's list of destination addresses and corresponding outport is called a [[routing table]].
+The router's list of destination addresses and corresponding outport is called a [[Routing Table]].

 | Line No. | Address (Binary) | Output Port |
 | -------- | ---------------- | ----------- |